Things To Do

 Museums:

-- Hubbard Museum of the American West, Ruidoso – experience the West through exciting exhibits from early Native Amercian days to the modern world.
-841 U.S. 70 West, Ruidoso Downs. http://www.hubbardmuseum.org/.
+• Hubbard Museum of the American West – Experience the West through exciting exhibits from early Native American days to the modern world.
+Located at 841 U.S. 70 West, Ruidoso Downs, NM.
 (575) 378-4142

-- International UFO Museum & Research Center, life-size UFO replicas, research library and an abduction site map, Roswell
+• International UFO Museum & Research Center – Features life-size UFO replicas, research library and an abduction site map.
+Located at 114 N Main St. in Roswell, NM.
+(575) 625-9495

-- Toy Train Depot Museum and Train Ride: 16-gauge train ride, train display and museum, Alamogordo.
+• Toy Train Depot Museum and Train Ride – A 16-gauge train ride, train display and museum.
 An operating model train layout, train rides through Alameda Park.
 Open Wednesday – Sunday.
-Alameda Park, Alamogordo. http://www.toytraindepot.homestead.com/.
+Located at Alameda Park in Alamogordo, NM.
 (575) 437-2855

-- Tularosa Basin Historical Society Museum – exhibits document the history of the Tularosa Basin.
-Museum is open daily.
-Free admission.
-1004 North White Sands Blvd.; Alamogordo. http://www.alamogordomuseum.org/ email:tbhs@zianet.com (575) 434-4438
+• Tularosa Basin Museum of History – Operated by the Tularosa Basin Historical Society and has exhibits that document the history of the Tularosa Basin.
+The museum is open Tuesday – Saturday from 10am – 4pm. $5 admission.
+Located at 1004 North White Sands Blvd. in Alamogordo, NM.
+(575) 434-4438

-- Tularosa Village Historical Society – some exhibits on the site’s history before settlement.
-Maps of the original 1862 49-block town site that is on the National Register of Historic Places.
-Collections of early settlement memorabilia.
-U.S. 70, Tularosa.
-(575) 585-2057
+• Tularosa Historical Museum – Hosts some exhibits on the site’s history before settlement, maps of the original 1862 49-block town site that is on the National Register of Historic Places, and collections of early settlement memorabilia.
+Located at 703 St Francis Dr in Tularosa, NM (575) 585-2057

-- White Sands National Monument: 275 square miles of white gypsum sand dunes, some rising 60 feet.
+• White Sands National Monument – 275 square miles of white gypsum sand dunes, some rising 60 feet.
 Visitor center, hiking trails, scenic drive, daily nature walks, and summer evening campfire programs.
 Open year-round.
-15 miles Southwest of Alamogordo on U.S. 70. www.nps.gov/whsa (575) 679-2599
+15 miles Southwest of Alamogordo on U.S. 70.
+(575) 679-2599

 Playground: